Curvature dependent dynamics of a bacterium confined in a giant unilamellar vesicle: Bacterium inside a Vesicle

-For each GUV, we obtain the positional coordinates of the confined bacterium, using phase contrast microscopy.
+For each GUV, we obtain the positional coordinates of the confined bacterium using phase-contrast microscopy.
 The time-lapse images are analyzed using an open source image tracking algorithm - ImageJ \cite{ershov2022trackmate}.
 We observe that the bacterium has an affinity towards the inner surface of the vesicle and moves around the concave boundary, in clockwise or anticlockwise manner with occasional flipping around.
-This is an expected behavior for an active particle confined within an enclosure.
-A dead bacterium does not show such a behavior and its motion is similar to a passive Brownian particle (see Movie 1 and Fig.S1, Supplementary Material(SM)).
-We should point out here that even though the vesicle is a 3-dimensional spherical enclosure, the geometry used in our experiments allows us to image a single plane and in the current work we only present the data recorded for a bacterium within an equatorial plane.
-Hence for all the measurement purposes we consider the bacterium to be enclosed in 2D circle.
-In Fig.~\ref{fig1} top panel (also Movie 2, SM) we show the phase contrast microscopy image of a bacterium enclosed within a vesicle for four different radius of curvature.
+This is expected behavior for an active particle confined within an enclosure.
+A dead bacterium does not show such a behavior and its motion is similar to a passive Brownian particle (see Movie 2 and Fig.1, SI).
+In our experiments, the majority of bacterial trajectories were confined to the equatorial plane of the GUV.
+Notably, the GUVs exhibited a slight deviation from perfect sphericity, adopting a mildly oblate geometry.
+This subtle asymmetry may bias the bacteria to preferentially explore the equatorial plane thereby constraining its trajectory to a planner one.
+Accordingly, all our experimental data pertain to these trajectories, which can be considered effectively two-dimensional.
+In Fig.~\ref{fig1} top panel (also Movie 1, SI) we show the phase contrast microscopy image of a bacterium enclosed within a vesicle for four different radius of curvature.
 The trajectories of the bacterium is shown in the middle panel, which shows that the affinity toward the boundary decreases with a decrease in $R$.
-We compute the positional distribution $P(z)$, shown in the bottom panel, where $z = 1- r/R$, where $r$ is the radial distance of the bacterium from the center of the vesicle. $P(z)$ initially increases with $z$, near the boundary, reaches a peak, and then decreases as $z$ continues to increase.
+We compute the positional distribution $P(z)$, shown in the bottom panel.
+Here z is the scaled distance from the circular boundary, defined as $z = 1 - (r/R)$ with $r$ being the radial distance of the bacterium from the center of the vesicle, such that z = 0 is on the boundary and z=1 is at the center. $P(z)$ initially increases with $z$, near the boundary, reaches a peak, and then decreases as $z$ continues to increase.
 The position of the peak for all bacteria is observed with a constant offset from the boundary, which can be attributed to the finite size of the bacterium.
 Next, we provide a detailed analysis of $P(z)$.